gobackup/gobackup.github.io/source/schedule.html.md

 > `0 0 * * *` means run at 0:00 AM, every day.

-And after a day, you can check up the execute status by ~/.gobackup/gobackup.log.
+And after a day, you can check the execute status by ~/.gobackup/gobackup.log.